VSharp-Lang/vsharp-old/README.md

 import System.Random.Import;
 ```
 <br>It's that easy!
 Let me show you how to use the <strong>random</strong> module.</br>
-To generate a `intiger` value you can run this command:
+To generate a `integer` value you can run this command:
 ```
 main {
   // We are importing the module